Psalm 69

 David closes with a prayer of blessing upon the people of Israel and the city of Jerusalem, even though it probably hadn’t become a city yet.

-David’s cry and plead for help once again turns to joy and blessing.
+David’s cry and pleading for help once again turns to joy and blessing.
 May we live out David’s example to cry to God in our time of sadness and grief.
 God is faithful to hear us.
 God is listening.
 God will deliver us in His time and His perfect will.

 But those who wait on the LORD shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.